Get Adobe Flash player

 History of Hypnosis

 What do you think of when you hear hypnosis?
 People sometimes think of when they saw it on stage.
 Stage hypnosis records go back only 200 years.
 This is where the fear and curiosity developed.
-It is only recently, in the past 50 years, that hypnosis has been recognized for its true benefits by the AMA (American Medical Association) in America. however, it has been used for just about everything for decades more in Europe and other places.
+It is only recently, in the past 50 years, that hypnosis has been recognized for its true benefits by the AMA (American Medical Association) in America.

 Over 5000 Years Old